ahmadajmi/CSS-Grid-Layout/README.md

 ## Resources

-If you want to get deeper into the Module, you can check these resources:
+If you want to get deeper into the Module, you can check these great resources:

 * [CSS Grid Layout Module - W3C Working Draft](http://www.w3.org/TR/css-grid-1/)
 * [CSS Grid Layout Module Level 1 - Editor’s Draft](https://drafts.csswg.org/css-grid/)
 * [Microsoft Grid Layout](https://msdn.microsoft.com/en-gb/library/hh772052.aspx)
 * [CSS Grid Layout Examples](https://igalia.github.io/css-grid-layout/index.html)
 * [Grid by Example](http://gridbyexample.com/)
-* Follow [Rachel Andrew] for new updates and articles, she is doing a very good work regarding the Grid Module.
+* Follow [Rachel Andrew] for new updates and articles, she is doing a great work regarding the Grid Module.

 ## Conclusion

-This is the conclusion
+Yes, the new Grid Module is awesome in different areas like: less code we have to write, the power of changing the layout only with CSS, responsive design, and I advice everyone to give it a try.

 [caniuse suppport]:http://caniuse.com/#feat=css-grid
 [Block Formatting Context]:http://www.sitepoint.com/understanding-block-formatting-contexts-in-css/